NelsonPython/Driving_Experiment/AstroPiQuake/README.md

 Purpose: send sensor data to Public Radio

 Notes:
-- this script assumes there is no DNS server so devices connect directly to the ip address of the website
+- this script assumes there is no DNS server, so devices connect directly to the ip address of the website
 - this script communicates through raw sockets
 '''